aperswal/quick-transcriber/README.md

 If the application isn't detecting your microphone:
 1. Verify your microphone is properly connected
 2. Check microphone permissions in system settings
-3. Confirm the correct input device is selected in system sound settings
+3. Select the correct input device from the dropdown menu
 4. Try using a different microphone

 ### Poor Transcription Quality